cla-assistant/cla-assistant/README.md

 We're no lawyers, but we can suggest using http://contributoragreements.org/ for a fill-in-the-blank approach to creating a CLA tailored to your needs.

 #### Who can I contact for help?
-In case of problems or any further questions, please open an issue in GitHub.
+In case of problems or any further questions, please check our [general trouble shooting issue](https://github.com/cla-assistant/cla-assistant/issues/567) or [open an issue](https://github.com/cla-assistant/cla-assistant/issues/new).
 We always appreciate helpful tips and support for the project.

 #### How can I contribute?
 You want to contribute to CLA Assistant?
 Welcome!
 Please read [here](https://github.com/cla-assistant/cla-assistant/blob/master/CONTRIBUTING.md).

 #### Can I whitelist bot users?
 Since there's no way for bot users (such as Dependabot or Greenkeeper) to sign a CLA, you may want to whitelist them.
 You can do so by importing their names (in this case `dependabot[bot]` and `greenkeeper[bot]`) in the CLA assistant dashboard.

 Setup your own instance of CLA assistant
 ==============================